julienchastang/Unidata-Dockerfiles/ams2016/README/README.md

 ## Configure Unix Shell to Interact with New Azure VM.<a id="orgheadline5"></a>

-Execute the following command `eval` in your local computer shell environment to ensure that `docker` commands will be run with the newly created Docker host.
+Execute the following `eval` command on your local computer shell environment to ensure that `docker` commands will be run with the newly created Docker host.

     # Ensure docker commands will be run with new host
     eval "$(docker-machine env $AZURE_HOST)"